nice-digital/ontologies/README.md

 Repository and very basic build system / server for NICE ontologies.
 We will add more functionality as required.
 Currently it supports:

-* Build time conversion from owl syntax to Turtle
+* Build time conversion from OWL Manchester Syntax syntax to Turtle
 * Serving of converted ontology files

-Assumes we will use the prefix http://nice.org.uk/ns/.
-OWL files placed in the ns folder will be validated and converted to Turtle.
+Assumes we will use the prefix http://nice.org.uk/ns/. .omn files placed in the ns folder will be validated and converted to Turtle.
 If this process is successful, then the nice/ontologies container is updated on [dockerhub](https://registry.hub.docker.com/u/nice/ontologies/).